faisaloool/GraduationProject/4-SourceCode/Interface/src/to-do.md

 ### 🔧 Features & Improvements

+- [✔] **Fix Quiz submit behavior**
+   Fix the behavior when submiting to show the right answers and wrong answers and why wrong when answer is wrong .

+- [ ] **Add share Quiz**
+       create a share quiz feature where the user can share there quizzes with other users .

+- [ ] **change the flow of question fetching**
+       change the flow so that the side bar only fetch the title and the id of each quiz the user has generated or got shared to and when clicking on the quiz card the quiz get's displayes ether from the array of quizzes or fetched from the data base and stored into the array of quizez then we display it.

 - [✔] **Add Error page**
    Create an Error page the appear when there is a problem in the network or the servers .